Australia–Norway relations

-Diplomatic relations between the Commonwealth of Australia and the Kingdom of Norway were established in 1970.
+Diplomatic relations between the Commonwealth of Australia and the Kingdom of Norway were established in 1947.

 Australia and Norway collaborate in managing matters related to Antarctica.
 Both countries have Territorial claims in Antarctica, and they share a mutual border at 45 degree East longitude.
 They also completely accept each other's territorial claims in the continent.

 Australia and Norway share similar views in many matters, including human rights, international peace and order, sustainability, and open trade.
 The two nations’ stances on whaling issues, however, are dissimilar.

 In 2001, disagreements on the MV Tampa affair resulted in intense public exchanges between the authorities of Australia and Norway.

-Bilateral trade between Australia and Norway gradually increases.
+Bilateral trade between Australia and Norway has gradually increased.
 The two nations have also entered into trade agreements and other affiliations.

-Australia currently has no consulate in Norway, but instead refer to their embassy in Denmark.
+Australia currently has no embassy in Norway; Consular services for Australia are offered at the embassy in Copenhagen, Denmark on behalf of Norway.
 Norway has an embassy in Canberra.

 Antarctic issues

 Australia and Norway, together with New Zealand, France and the United Kingdom, are the only nations that jointly recognize the sovereignty over the territorial claims in Antarctica of each other.

 Under the Antarctic Treaty, Australia, like Norway, each possesses two distinct territories in the region.
 Of their territories, Dronning Maud Land of Norway and Australian Antarctic Territory share a border in the east of the Norwegian territory and the west of the Australian territory at 45 degree East longitude.

 The agreement about the limit between the two countries’ territories is the result of a settlement between Hjalmar Riiser-Larsen, a Norwegian captain, and Sir Douglas Mawson, who led the British Australian and New Zealand Antarctic Research Expedition (BANZARE), in January 1930.

 The formal recognition of Australian annexation of the Australian Antarctic Territory by Norway was obtained on 15 January 1939 when Norway informed Britain that the limits of Australian Antarctic Territory were accepted.